Thousands of Turkish nationals in Britain trapped in limbo due to Home Office delays

 Razem Ahmed, an immigration partner at London Solicitors, who is currently supporting around 55 clients who are facing delays on their ECAA visa extension applications, said most were waiting in excess of nine to 12 months for a decision.

 “There is no evidence to justify or explain the protracted and what one might surmise as arbitrary delays in reaching decisions for ECAA extension applications.
-They are often highly detrimental to applicants and they seriously undermine the Home Office’s credibility and transparency in the decision making process,” he said.
+They are often highly detrimental to applicants and they seriously undermine the Home Office’s credibility and transparency in the decision-making process,” he said.

 A Home Office spokesperson said: “Where applications to the ECAA are straightforward and non-complex, the majority are concluded within our published six-month service standard.